 - start walking from Whakapapa village drop off point (all maps show this as Start point of the crossing), not the other way around.
-The ost exciting part is between the Whakapapa and the Blue Lake.
+The most exciting part of the road is between the Whakapapa and the Blue Lake.

-- wear proper trekking clothes - appropriate shoes and warm clothes are essential!!!
+- wear proper trekking clothes – appropriate shoes and warm clothes are essential!!!
 I recommend taking gloves and a hat.
-Lip gel is also a good idea.
+Lip balm is also a good idea.

 - don’t take kids along – the road is not an easy one to walk with a little one.
 It is too exhausting for you and for the kid and there are no possibilities for a proper stop.
 It is also way too cold for the little ones and strong winds wouldn’t do any good.

 - snack and water are essential to bring along – the crossing takes about 7 hours to accomplish.